What is Net Promoter Score (NPS) and How to Use It to Drive ROI

 Copy linkLink copied

 Originally developed in 2003, NPS was designed to provide a clear and concise measure of customer loyalty.
-It emerged from the need for a more straightforward, yet effective approach compared to traditional customer satisfaction surveys.
+It emerged from the need for a more straightforward, yet effective approach compared to traditional customer satisfaction (CSAT) surveys.

 • Gain deeper understanding of customers.